shaik1002/biggitlabbomb/doc/user/project/import/github.md

 - It can be used to import from a GitHub Enterprise Server that is self-hosted.
 - Can be used to set the `timeout_strategy` option that is not available to the UI.

-The REST API is limited to authenticating with GitLab personal access tokens.
+The REST API is limited to authenticating with GitLab Personal Access Tokens.

 To import your GitHub repository using the GitLab REST API: